 There are Special Protection Areas (SPAs) in Ireland that are designated specifically to safeguard birds.
-These sites receive strict protection in order to prevent negative impacts to birds and form part of a wider network of sites across the European Union.
+These sites receive strict protection and form part of a wider network of sites across the European Union.
 SPAs require detailed consideration in any ecological assessment.
 The legislation relating to SPAs and constituent qualifying species is The Conservation of Habitats and Species Regulations 2010.

 When do I need to get in touch?

-Birds utilise a variety of habitats to forage and structures, including man-made structures, to roost and breed.
+Birds utilise a variety of habitats to forage and for structures, including those which are man-made, to roost and breed.
 The potential of a site to support birds is related to these features.

 The potential for a site to support important or notable populations of birds, or Annex 1 species, is usually identified during a Preliminary Ecological Appraisal.
-If a site has potential support important or notable populations or species, then a survey or range of surveys may be required to assess the sites usage by birds.
+If a site has potential, then a survey or range of surveys may be required to assess its ornithological value.

-In order to prevent delays to your projects schedule, it is important to identify the need for bird surveys as early as possible given to the nature of bird ecology and biology and best-practice guidelines.
+In order to prevent delays to your project’s schedule, it is important to identify the need for bird surveys as early as possible, given the nature of bird ecology and biology and best-practice guidelines.

 Typically, the breeding bird season runs from March to the end of August.
 Breeding bird surveys must be completed within this timeframe.